-Edinburgh People's Ceilidh - the sparking point
+Edinburgh People's Festival Ceilidh - the spark

 It’s one of the great ‘what ifs’ in Scottish music history: what if the late Hamish Henderson hadn’t organised the 1951 Edinburgh People’s Festival Ceilidh?